SigurdJanson/seifseit/seifseit/content/german/project/analyzermacros.md

 ### Delete all nodes - extended version
 All nodes with a certain name of all history trees are deleted.
-This version of DeleteAllNodes has extended capabilities to handle equal named nodes.
+This version of DeleteAllNodes has extended capabilties to handle equal named nodes.

 DeleteAllNodes.vabs